leny/atom-tree-ignore/README.md

 Simply add an `.atomignore` file in your project.

-You can also toggle the hiding temporary by using `tree-ignore:toggle` command.
+You can also control the state of hiding by using `tree-ignore:toggle`, `tree-ignore:enable` & `tree-ignore:disable` commands.

 ## Keybindings